House of Cards (British TV series): In popular culture

 The drama introduced and popularised the phrase: "You might very well think that; I couldn't possibly comment".
-It was a non-confirmation confirmative statement, used by Urquhart whenever he could not be seen to agree with a leading statement, with the emphasis on either the "I" or the "possibly", depending on the situation.
-The phrase was even used in the House of Commons, House of Lords and Parliamentary Committees following the series.
-Prince Charles himself said the phrase in response to a provocative question from a journalist in 2014.
+It was a non-confirmation confirmative statement, used by Urquhart whenever he could not be seen to agree with a leading statement; with the emphasis on either the "I" or the "possibly", depending on the situation.
+The phrase was even used in the House of Commons, House of Lords, and Parliamentary Committees following the series.
+Prince Charles (as he was known at the time) himself said the phrase in response to a provocative question from a journalist in 2014.

-A variation on the phrase was written into the TV adaptation of Terry Pratchett's Hogfather for the character Death, as an in-joke on the fact that he was voiced by Richardson.
+A variation on the phrase was written into the TV adaptation of Terry Pratchett's Hogfather for the character Death, as an in-joke based on the fact that he was voiced by Richardson.

-During the first Gulf War, a British reporter speaking from Baghdad, conscious of the possibility of censorship, used the code phrase "You might very well think that; I couldn't possibly comment" to answer a BBC presenter's question.
+During the first Gulf War, a British reporter speaking from Baghdad—conscious of the possibility of censorship—used the code phrase "You might very well think that; I couldn't possibly comment" to answer a BBC presenter's question.

 A further variation was used by Nicola Murray, a fictional government minister, in the third series finale of The Thick of It.

-In the US adaptation, the phrase is used by Frank Underwood in the first episode during his initial meeting with Zoe Barnes, the US counterpart of Mattie Storin.
+In the American adaptation, the phrase is used by Frank Underwood in the first episode during his initial meeting with Zoe Barnes, the American counterpart of Mattie Storin.